-References defined with ExpressionOf are entered in a dialog box using the syntax or
+References defined with ExpressionOf are entered in a dialog box using the syntax

-A + B + C
+A + B + C or A + B + C or A B C

-A +

-B + C

-or

 The elements may be written on one line or more than one line; the division between one element and the next is determined by white space.
 By convention, a + sign is used to divide the individual data items, but it is not required.